Snowy peaks of Savoy

 Are there vegetarian versions?

-How much cheese per person for a raclette?
+How much cheese per person for raclette?

 What dessert to serve after a Savoyard dish?